ahmedch1/ahmedchouihi.com/web/app/themes/ahmedchouihi/PORTFOLIO_README.md

      - Project details
      - Work experience
      - Contact information
+     - Client reviews
+     - Company collaborations

-3. **Add Your Avatar**:
+3. **Add Your Images**:
    - Place your profile photo as `avatar.jpg` in the `resources/images/` directory
+   - Add project screenshots as `project1.jpg`, `project2.jpg`, etc. in the same directory
-   - The image will automatically display in the hero section
+   - The images will automatically display in the hero and gallery sections

 ## Customization